 At this point the tenant has the decision to move out and/or (for the 7 & 10 day notices) the right to cure the issue by either paying all back-rent to the landlord or finding a solution to the non-compliance.
 If the tenant cures the issue then the lease remains binding to both parties.
 If the tenant does not cure the issue and refuses to move-out then a case must be filed starting with Step 3.

 Step 3 – File a Forcible Entry and Detainer

 To file an F.E.D., or “Forcible Entry and Detainer”, the landlord must first file the Case Description (CIV 125-d), Complaint (CIV 730), Judgement for Possession (CIV 300), and Summons (CIV 105) with a copy of the Notice to Quit attached.
 After filing you will be made aware of the court date.
 As a guide to filing the right forms use the Eviction Booklet (CIV 720) provided by the Alaska courts.

 File with the Judicial District in Their Area and there will be a filing fee of $ 125.

-Step 5 – The landlord will have to wait up to twenty (20) days as the tenant must fill-out an Answer (CIV 735) to the case filed against them.
+The landlord will have to wait up to twenty (20) days as the tenant must fill-out an Answer (CIV 735) in defense of the case filed against them.